All These Marketing “Solutions” – But You Still Can’t Get Everything Done

 This is why in the early days of ActionIQ, we built products with user feedback leading the way.
 That feedback process included identifying all of the possible solutions that were currently in the market and those that needed to be tailored to address the customer’s unique challenges.
 This best-of-breed approach was built first and foremost with our customers and their customers in mind.

 Arguably, this customer-feedback-first approach can be time consuming and costly.
 However, by tackling the customer’s unique challenges, we began to see commonalities and identify pain points that could be applied to a broader audience or market segment.
+This data can shed light on demographic and behavioral segmentation as well.
 Taking those learnings and building them into the product flow led to a platform that understands the specific needs of marketers yet offers enough flexibility for integration of external tools or systems.